crowdcode-de/KissMDA/README.md

 1. KissMDA is a pure Java API approach.
 No DSL.
 OK, we still need a templating engine and it also depends on an Eclipse plugin.
 Therefore we will choose the best templating engine available wisely.
 Nope!
 This is not true!
  * For generating Java code we will use Eclipse JDT.
 Check this out: http://stackoverflow.com/questions/121324/a-java-api-to-generate-java-source-files
- * For generating XML documents we will use Java DOM API.
+ * For generating XML documents we will use Java DOM API or just simple JAXB.
  * For generating any other things we will use Java!
 Only Java!

 2. No need to have special Eclipse plugins, we just use Java with its Java editor in Eclipse!